MegaRockLabs/cw-extra/packages/cw83/README.md

 ## Messages

-The only requred message variant for the execute endpoint is the following:
+The only required message variant for the execute endpoint is `CreateAccount``:

 ```rust
 enum ExecuteMsg {